 - €25,000 for a turnover above €300million

-There is an additional fee in the case that Phase II (in-depth investigation) is initiated, corresponding to 50% of the basic fee.
+There is an additional fee in the event that Phase II (in-depth investigation) is initiated, corresponding to 50% of the initial fee.

 Filing fees double when the PCA initiates ex officio proceedings for failure to notify; or if the PCA concludes that a clearance decision was issued based on false or incorrect information provided by the parties.